swizzin/docs.swizzin.ltd/docs/applications/wireguard.md

 In order to use the Wireguard tunnel, you'll need to install the client on your local computer or mobile phone.
 In order to get started, please check the [Wireguard site](https://www.wireguard.com/install/) for help on installing Wireguard on the operating system of your choice.

 ::: note
-If you prefer, and alternate client called [TunSafe](https://tunsafe.com/download) exists and is already a bit more mature than the official Wireguard client for Windows. **While the client itself is open-source and developed by a community member with prior credibility, it bears mentioning that using this client completely, 100% at your own risk as it is not developed or maintained by the Wireguard team.
+If you prefer, an alternate client called [TunSafe](https://tunsafe.com/download) exists and is already a bit more mature than the official Wireguard client for Windows. **While the client itself is open-source and developed by a community member with prior credibility, it bears mentioning that using this client completely, 100% at your own risk as it is not developed or maintained by the Wireguard team.
 You have been warned.**
 :::

 ### Client Setup

 Wireguard is available on many platforms.
-Setting it up for use with your swizzin configuration should be fairly straight-forward, but in case you need a littl help getting your client setup, here are some instructions for popular operating systems.
+Setting it up for use with your swizzin configuration should be fairly straight-forward, but in case you need a little help getting your client setup, here are some instructions for popular operating systems.

 <!--DOCUSAURUS_CODE_TABS-->
 <!--Linux / OS X-->
 ::: panel
-1. Simply copy-paste the configuration file outputted at the end of the server setup into a file in /etc/wireguard.
+1. Simply copy-paste the content of the file outputted at the end of the server setup into a file in /etc/wireguard.
 ```bash
 sudo nano /etc/wireguard/wg0.conf
 sudo chmod 600 /etc/wireguard/wg0.conf
 sudo wg-quick up wg0
 ```
 2. Wireguard should now be up and tunnelling all you traffic through swizzin.
-3. [Check your IP Address](https://duckduckgo.com/?q=ip+address&ia=answer).
-It should now reflect your shared or dedicated IP for your slot.

-4. On Linux systems, you can configure a systemd service to automatically run and enable this configuration on each boot:
+3. On Linux systems, you can configure a systemd service to automatically run and enable this configuration on each boot:
 ```bash
 sudo systemctl enable wg-quick@wg0
 ```
 :::
 <!--Windows-->
 ::: panel
-1. Copy-paste the contents of the client configuration outputted at the end of configuration into a file onto your local desktop,eg: `swizzin.conf.d`
+1. Copy-paste the contents of the file outputted at the end of configuration into a file onto your local desktop,eg: `swizzin.conf.d`

 2. Open TunSafe, click and drag the configuration file you just created to the TunSafe window.
 TunSafe will automatically import the client configuration and connect.
 Easy!

-3. [Check your IP Address](https://duckduckgo.com/?q=ip+address&ia=answer).
-It should now reflect your shared or dedicated IP for your slot.
 :::
 <!--Android-->
 ::: panel